Grand Lodge of Massachusetts

 (b) To make up and keep up to date the membership roll of the Local Lodge.

-(c) To care for correspondence and write letters which the Recording Secretary is directed to do by the
+(c) To care for correspondence and write letters which the Recording Secretary is directed to do by the President or other higher officer in the ranking units of the Order.

 (d) To be the sole officer through whom a member may communicate with the Grand Council.